Country _ Name

 Market size for crowdfunding, crowdinvesting and crowdlending platforms and biggest companies in this business area

-The most well-known donation-based crowdfunding platforms are Waterdrop, Aixin Chou, Qingsong Chou etc. The most famous reward-based crowdfunding platforms are Taobao, JD and Suning.
+The most well-known donation-based crowdfunding platforms are Waterdrop, Qingsong Chou etc., but many smaller market players such as Qingsong Chou and 360 Dabing Chou have disappeared during the past a few years.
+The most famous reward-based crowdfunding platforms are Taobao, JD, Suning and Bilibili.
 The equity-based crowdfunding platforms have almost disappeared now.

 Additional comments regarding the economic situation for crowdfunding, crowdinvesting and crowdlending platforms or what FinTech’s must be aware of in this business area

-The development and prosperity of the crowdfunding is closely related to the regulatory attitudes of the Chinese government.
-Due to the increasing concerns about the illegal fund-raising in recent years, the crowdfunding platforms’ business model has been very popular in China.
+The development and prosperity of the crowdfunding is closely related to the regulatory attitudes of the Chinese authorities.
+Due to the increasing concerns about the illegal fund-raising and the slowdown of China economy in recent years, the crowdfunding platforms' business model is not very popular in China currently.

 Authors